avinashbhat/trees/README.md

 <h3>B+ Tree</h3>
 To build: $make

 This will run the given testcases.
-Before running the command copy the files in 'working' directory to current directory.
+Run the command in 'working' directory.
 Currently working right till first split.
 Some mistake in second split.